Skip to content

 These are my recommended children’s books about financial hardship – I’d love to hear your feedback and also ideas for other great books I haven’t mentioned.
 Do leave a comment below!

-*This post contains affiliate links which means that if you click through from this post to Amazon and buy one of these books, the Positive Parenting Project will receive a small fee.
+*This post contains affiliate links which means that if you click through from this post and buy a book, the Positive Parenting Project will receive a small commission.
+There is no additional charge to you.
+This helps us keep providing free content.
 For more info, see Disclosure Notice.
 If you are going to buy a book, it is always worth shopping around at different booksellers for deals and checking your local library first.

 montage of six children's books about financial hardship